 Growth in Crypto Fund Assets Under Management – Source: Crypto Fund Research

 Morgan Creek Digital, a private equity venture capital fund, recently attracted $55 million in investments from two pension funds in Fairfax County, Virginia.
-The pension funds are using these blockchain and crypto assets to replace small cap U.S. equities as a high-risk, high-return part of their portfolio — a trend that seems to be catching on elsewhere.
+The crypto pension fund is using these blockchain and crypto assets to replace small-cap U.S. equities as a high-risk, high-return part of their portfolio — a trend that seems to be catching on elsewhere.

 There have been many efforts to introduce a Bitcoin exchange-traded fund (ETF) in the United States, but the Securities and Exchange Commission (SEC) has been hesitant to approve them.
 While some applications have been denied outright, others have been delayed or canceled due to onerous regulatory requirements and delays by the SEC in responding to requests.

 Fortunately, there are some tools that can help streamline the tax reporting process and enable traders and investors to participate in the market without onerous reporting requirements.
-ZenLedger simplifies crypto tax reporting requirements by aggregating transactions, computing capital gains and autofilling popular IRS forms.
-Try it today for free!
+ZenLedger simplifies crypto tax reporting requirements by aggregating transactions, computing capital gains, and auto-filling popular IRS forms.

 The Bottom Line